BDanaE24/PROIECT-PRACTIC-TESTARE-MANUALA/README.md

 - The features in scope for testing: Add funds, Withdraw funds, Send money
 - Testing types used: functional testing, GUI testing

-- The features in scope for testing: Add funds, Withdraw funds, Send money
-- Testing types used: functional testing, GUI testing

 ## 1.3 Functionalities tests out of scope